milkteawu/TradingView_Telegram_Bot_Heroku/README.md

     By the way, if you want to test with postman, Post with example as body to your address.

+## Optimize

+  Heroku's free dyno will turn to idle after 30mins from the last request,and the restart will lead a 30s delay.
+  We can easily use [UptimeRobot](https://uptimerobot.com/) to send requests every 15min.
+(Free plan is enough) Set this URL on UptimeRobot: https://xxxxxxx.herokuapp.com/test

 ## Credit

 Modify from repo [fabston/TradingView-Webhook-Botgit](https://github.com/fabston/TradingView-Webhook-Bot)